Crystalline cohomology of rigid analytic spaces: Cohomology over

 At last, notice that for a coherent sheaf $\calF$ of $\calO_{X/\Sigma}$-modules over $X/\Sigma_{\inf}$, we always have

 So the last claim in $(ii)$ follows.

 \end{enumerate} \end{proof}

-Now we are able to give the main result about the cohomology of crystals over the infinitesimal site $X/\Sigma_{\inf}$. \begin{theorem} Let $X$ be a rigid space over some $\Sigma_r$, and let $\calF$ be a coherent crystal over $X/\Sigma_{\inf}$. \begin{enumerate}[(i)] \item There exists a natural isomorphism of complexes of sheaves of $\Bdr$-modules as below:
+Now we are able to give the main result about the cohomology of crystals over the infinitesimal site $X/\Sigma_{\inf}$.
+Analogous to the case over $\Sigma_e$, for a coherent crystal $\calF$ over $X/\Sigma_{\inf}$, we define a canonical filtration on it by $\Fil^i \mathcal{F}:= \mathcal{J}_{X/\Sigma}^i\mathcal{F}$, for $i\in \mathbb{N}$.
+This then naturally induces a filtration on its derived direct image along the functor $u_{X/\Sigma}$ and on its derived global section respectively. \begin{theorem} Let $X$ be a rigid space over some $\Sigma_r$, and let $\calF$ be a coherent crystal over $X/\Sigma_{\inf}$. \begin{enumerate}[label=\upshape{(\roman*)}] \item There exists a natural filtered isomorphism of complexes of sheaves of $\Bdr$-modules as below: